Max O'Leary: Bristol City

+West Bromwich Albion

+On 22 January 2026, O'Leary signed for West Bromwich Albion on a short term contract until the end of the season.

+On 15 May 2026, the club said it had offered the player a new contract.
+On 2 June 2026, he signed a new three-year deal with the club.

 International career

 On 25 May 2019, O'Leary was called up to the Republic of Ireland national team for the first time to replace the injured Mark Travers, ahead of UEFA Euro 2020 qualifying matches against Denmark and Gibraltar, qualifying through a County Kerry-born grandfather.
 On 24 March 2022, he was called into the squad for their friendly matches against Belgium and Lithuania following injuries to Gavin Bazunu and Mark Travers and again in June because of injuries to Gavin Bazunu and James Talbot.
 On 10 June 2025, O'Leary made his international debut, in a friendly away to Luxembourg, 6 years after his first call up.